Total Length: Approximately 3 mile loop

 During public meetings and site visits conducted in 2005-2006, a consensus was reached to leave the site in its natural state, have trails around the property and have the space available for education and research.

 A grant obtained in 2004 from the US Forest Service was used to create an interpretive trail.
-Thiry 1/4 acre plots demonstrate six different methods of rehabilitation and fire mitigation, accompanied by signage describing the processes.
+Thirty 1/4 acre plots demonstrate six different methods of rehabilitation and fire mitigation, accompanied by signage describing the processes.

 For more information, visit Santa Fe County’s website.